Latvia in the Eurovision Song Contest 2014: Preparation

 On 14 March, Aarzemnieki released the official music video for "Cake to Bake", which was directed by Aija Strazdiņa and filmed by Jānis Salms at The Ethnographic Open-Air Museum of Latvia in Riga on 11 March.

 Promotion

 Aarzemnieki made several appearances across Europe to specifically promote "Cake to Bake" as the Latvian Eurovision entry.
 On 26 March, the band performed as guests for the opening of the Gemoss supermarket in Tallinn, Estonia.
 On 5 April, Aarzemnieki performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Sandra Reemer.
-On On 13 April, Aarzemnieki performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+On 13 April, Aarzemnieki performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.

 At Eurovision

 All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 20 January 2014, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Latvia was placed into the first semi-final, to be held on 6 May 2014, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2014 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Latvia was set to perform in position 2, following the entry from Armenia and before the entry from Estonia.

 The two semi-finals and the final were broadcast in Latvia on LTV1 with all shows featuring commentary by Valters Frīdenbergs and Kārlis Būmeisters.
 The Latvian spokesperson, who announced the Latvian votes during the final, was Ralfs Eilands.